NixOS/nix.dev/source/tutorials/nix-language.md

 # Nix language basics

-The Nix language is a domain-specific, purely functional, lazily evaluated programming language.
+The Nix language is a domain-specific, purely functional, lazily evaluated, dynamically typed programming language.
 It is used to declare packages and configurations for the [Nix package manager][nix-manual].

 The purpose of Nix language is to define structured data.